 Euro which was launched in 2002 has been adopted by 19 members.
+In 2015, Lithuania also started using it.
 26 nations are members of Schengen agreement of 1985 in which passport or other types of border control measures have been abolished.

-In this way ,the process of regional integration in European Union with more than 60% of intra-regional trade has reached a height which every other regional group is aspiring for.
+In this way, the process of regional integration in European Union with more than 60% of intra-regional trade has reached a height which every other regional group is aspiring for.